annthu872/GENERATING-MANUAL-TEST-CASES-FROM-USE-CASE-SPECIFICATION-USING-LARGE-LANGUAGE-MODEL/README.md

 4. How to run this project:

 - Open the SOURCE folder.
-- Put your OpenAI's key.
+- Put your OpenAI's key in .env file in SOURCE folder.
 - Run source code inside propose.ipynb.
 - If you want to change save directory or using a new dataset, change path in block 23.
 - Final output should be an excel files.